Doguhannilt/Luna-CLI/README.md

 ## **Some features that I've been working on**

 LunaCLI is evolving!
-We are excited to introduce the following upcoming features to enhance usability and efficiency:
+I am excited to introduce the following upcoming features to enhance usability and efficiency:

 ### **📊 Display Query Results in Table Format**
 - Query results will now be displayed in a structured table format for better readability.